shathaway/kadira-notes/Kadira-Notes.md

 { user: "app", pwd: "app-password" }
 ```

+Getting live statistics requires access to the Mongo OPLOG data stream
+that synchronizes transactions to the replication cluster.
-Getting live statistics requires access to the Mongo OPLOG data stream that is rendered to the local database.
-If your MongoDb system is secured, the user:password must have access to the local database, but may be authenticated to a user on another database on the same server.
+The OPLOG data stream uses the **local** database.
+If your MongoDb system is secured, the user:password must have access to the local database,
+but may be authenticated to a user on another database on the same server.
 ```
-export APP_MONGO_OPLOG_URL="mongodb://app:app-password@localhost:27017,localhost:27020/local?repl
+export APP\_MONGO\_OPLOG_URL="mongodb://app:app-password@localhost:27017,localhost:27020/local?repl
 icaSet=set-SORM-RH7-PC-01&authSource=tkadira-app"
 ```